daneb/blog/_sermons/romans-one.md

   - > If you are going to be a slave, make Christ your master, not men.
   - > Your identity, and who you are is God defined, not man confined.

 ## II.
-Faith's calling - the building block to a relationship with Jesus Christ
+Faith's calling - the building block to godly relationships
 ### a) A known faith (vs. 8) -
   1. Definition of Faith
   - The Century Dictionary > The assent of the mind to the truth of a proposition or statement for which there is not complete evidence; belief in general.